npm/rfcs/accepted/0000-custom-dev-dependencies.md

 file or the developer would have to do this manually.
 Also, there has to be an argument for `npm install` in which you can define which package.json you would like to use, or the developer can manually rename files.
 - Just accept those build times.
 - Use another testing tool that's not bulky.
 (I tried the normal way to test Angular.
 It's hell on earth)
+- Using an external tool (maybe grunt?) to manage package.json variants.

 ## Implementation